ncatlab/nlab-content/pages/0/9/9/1/1990/content.md

 # Definition #

 > missing here are details on what axioms the space we are working on has to satisfy for the following to make sense.
-The right answer should be: [[microlinear space]]
+See the case distinction at [[infinitesimal singular simplicial complex]].

 ## differential forms ##